MADISON SPEECH

 “I became a Speech-Language Pathologist because as a child I had selective mutism and struggled to communicate with those around me.
 I want everyone to know they have a voice, and that what they have to say matters– I love having the opportunity to hear others’ stories and to help them find ways to share it, reach their fullest potential, and be successful in their communities!”

-Licensed Speech-Language Pathologist
+Speech-Language Pathologist

 elizabeth@athens-speech.com

-Licensed Speech-Language Pathologist
+Speech-Language Pathologist

-Jocelyn received a Bachelor of Science degree in Communication Disorders from Mississippi University for Women and a Master of Science in Speech-Language Pathology from The University of Montevallo.
+Bonnie received a Bachelor of Arts in Communicative Disorders and a Minor in Human Development and Family Studies.
+She continued her studies at The University of Alabama and received her Master of Science in Speech-Language Pathology.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Jocelyn has notable experience working with children of all ages in both clinical and school settings – most recently with children in Early Intervention (birth-3 years).
-She has experience treating a variety of disorders including phonology, articulation, fluency, language and literacy.
+Bonnie has notable experience in the pediatric outpatient setting working with a variety of communication disorders including language, articulation, social communication, AAC, and fluency.
+Bonnie is from Madison but has recently moved to Athens with her husband!

-Licensed Speech-Language Pathologist
+Speech-Language Pathologist

-Licensed Speech-Language Pathologist
+Speech-Language Pathologist

-Front Office Receptionist
+Front Office Receptionist – MADISON

 info@madisonspeech.com